EUCAIM/End-User-Guide/6-UserGuide4Members.md

 **Upload of clinical data**

 After selecting **upload of clinical data** select the target project.
 Then, upload the file containing the clinical data.
-Both Excel and CSV formats are suppported.
+Both Excel and CSV formats are supported.
 Please ensure that **the first column is labeled PatientID** and the values in this column **match the DICOM PatientID tag** (0010, 0020) of your image data.
 This will ensure your clinical data is correctly linked to the image data.
 As with image uploads, any errors will generate a downloadable tabular report.

 ![Figure 6.5.
 Upload of clinical data.
 (Left) Select the patients which clinical data you want to update.
 (Right) Upload status.](figures/image6-5.avif)